Skip to Content

 • Pack all the necessary items before heading to the beach, ensuring a stress-free day of fun and relaxation.

-• Parking meters and City parking lots are enforced on July 4.
+• Parking meters and all city parking lot fees are enforced on July 4th.

 • If you happen to forget anything, there are several grocery stores and quick marts in town where you can find what you need.
 Options include Whole Foods, Trader Joe’s, Ralphs, Pavilions, Gelson’s, Circle K and other local quick marts.